Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰

 l>COMPILE menu

 This is the same as typing "COMPILE menu.prg" and will create the fast, compiled version of your program MENU.PRG which will be saved as "MENU.CPL".
 Alternately, you can compile many programs in one step by creating and running a program containing a batch of COMPILE commands.
-For example, PROJ.PRG may consist of the following commands:
+For example, PROJECT.PRG may consist of the following commands:

 COMPILE progl